By Bryan Boggiano

 The Americans took him to a hospital in Weimer, where doctors gradually fed him and rebuilt his strength.
 They started with baby food, then hot cereal.

-Eventually, Haller moved to a Brussels hospital before moving to a villa where he recovered alongside three other Holocaust survivors.
+After getting discharged from the Weimer hospital, Haller moved to another hospital in Brussels.
+After that hospital stay, he moved to a villa where he recovered alongside three other Holocaust survivors.
 He remained friends with them.

 While in Belgium, Haller also slowly learned to walk again.
 Having only two toes made it difficult, and to this day, he requires special shoes to walk.